 Tutors can help students develop a strong conceptual understanding in mathematics using the concrete-representational-abstract sequence, also known as the CRA approach (Bouck et al., 2018).
 By first engaging with physical objects (concrete phase), students can explore and grasp foundational concepts in a hands-on way.
 They then transition to drawing or using visual models (representational phase), which helps them better connect concrete experiences to their overall conceptual understanding.
 Finally, in the abstract phase, students use symbols and numbers to solve problems independently.
 This gradual progression ensures that students build a strong but flexible understanding of math that supports both procedural fluency and conceptual understanding.
+Use manipulatives, visual aids, and digital resources to make abstract concepts more accessible and engaging.
 Integrate tools like base-ten blocks, fraction strips, and interactive math software.
 Incorporating math games into tutoring sessions can also be highly beneficial, as they reinforce mathematical concepts in an engaging and interactive manner, making learning more enjoyable and effective (Baker et al., 2006).
 They can also be tied to real-world contexts, as supported by MA.K12.MTR.7.1, and help students develop well-rounded problem-solving skills.